 Information about how we gather and use information to support our services.

-We gather and process information to deliver services to individuals and communities in East Renfrewshire to carry out our statutory functions.
+We gather and process information to deliver services to citizens and communities, to carry out our statutory functions and ensure that:

 What's personal data?

-Personal data is information about a living person that means we can work out who they are, such as their name, address and bank details.
+Personal data is information about a living person that means we can work out who they are, such as their name, address, telephone number, date of birth, bank details and so on.
 This can include written letters or emails, photographs, and audio and video recordings.

 Why we collect, use and store your information

-As a local authority, we have a lawful basis for gathering and processing information:
+As a local authority, we've a lawful basis for gathering and processing information:

 - where necessary for the delivery of services